bedatadriven/renjin-idea/README.md

 You should be able to right-click on the function body of `test.rep` for example, and choose "Run test.rep()"

+If you debug the tests, breakpoints in Renjin's Java source will be hit.

 ## Credits